IBMDataScience/clickers/README.md

 ## Exercise 1: Data curation

-+ Create a modeler flow on your project, under Assets
++ Create a modeler flow on your project under Assets.
+Give it any name and click "Create":
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/create-modeler-flow.png)

 Flows allow you to drag and drop nodes and connect them.
 Each node could be a dataset, a transformation, or a model, among other things.